aaron1138/UVTools-Scripts/Vertical-SuperSampling-Instructions.md

 6) Save and get the slice file to the printer.

 ## Tools you will need:
 - Slicer of choice.
-Recommend Chitubox for speed or PrusaSlicer for the extra fidelity.
+Recommend Chitubox for speed or PrusaSlicer for a little extra fidelity.
 - UVTools
 - The UVTools scripts & LUT presets in this repo
   - Code -> Download Zip then unzip the downloaded folder.